anishrawat07/Stock-Dashboard-API-Grafana/README.md

 ---

 ## Generate the Finnhub API Key
 1. Visit Finnhub.io and sign up for an account.
+[Finnhub Link](https://www.finnhub.io/)
 2. Navigate to your dashboard to get the API Key.
 3. Replace the placeholder in the script:
 4. ![image](https://github.com/user-attachments/assets/67df6bda-7744-4607-acd6-3b789d72b0b4)